Pierre Matthieu: Biography

-Pierre Matthieu was born at Pesmes in the Haute-Saône.
+Pierre Matthieu was born at Pesmes in the Haute-Saône (then in the Free County of Burgundy in the Holy Roman Empire.
 He studied under the Jesuits and mastered Latin, Ancient Greek and Hebrew.
-At the age of 19, he served his father as adjunct at the Collège of Vercel (in the Doubs) and it was there that his tragedy Esther (published in Lyon in 1585) was performed by the students.
-He studied law at Valence, received his doctorat in 1586 and became a lawyer at the Présidial Court of Lyon.
+At the age of 19, he served his father as adjunct at the Collège of Vercel (also in the Free County of Burgundy) and it was there that his tragedy Esther (published in Lyon in 1585) was performed by the students.
+He studied law at Valence (then part of the Dauphine), he received his doctorat in 1586 and became a lawyer at the Présidial Court of Lyon (then part of the province called the Lyonnais.

 Although he had expressed his attachment to the House of Guise and the Catholic League, he was among those chosen and sent by the inhabitants of Lyon to King Henry IV of France in February 1594 to assure the new king of their fidelity.
 With the king having visited the city the year before, Matthieu was put in charge of organizing the ceremonies of the royal reception.
 Subsequently, he moved to Paris and, with the protection of Pierre Jeannin, he became historiograph.
 He was esteemed by the royal court and enjoyed special access to Henry IV.

 He fell ill accompanying Louis XIII at the siege of Montauban and died in Toulouse at the age of 58.